puniverse/capsule/README.md

 The `Environment-Variables` manifest attribute, is, just like `System-Properties`, a space-separated list of `var=value` pairs (or just `var` for an empty value).
 The specified values do not overwrite those already defined in the environment, unless they are listed as `var:=value` rather than `var=value`.

 The `Java-Agents` attribute can contain a space-separated list with the names of JARs containing Java agents.
 The agents are listed as `agent=params` or just `agent`, where `agent` is either the path of a JAR embedded in the capsule, relative to the capsule JAR's root, or the coordinates of a Maven dependency.

+Similarly, the `Native-Agents` attribute may contain a list of native JVMTI agents to be used by the application.
+The formatting is the same as that for `Java-Agents`, except that `agent` is the path to the native library -- minus the extension -- relative to the capsule root.
+Unlike in the case of `Java-Agents`, listing Maven dependencies is not allowed, but the same result can be achieved by listing the depndencies in the `Native-Dependencies-...` attributes and then referring to the library file's name in the `Native-Agents` attribute.

 Remember that values listed in all these configuration values can contain the `$CAPSULE_DIR` and `$CAPSULE_JAR` variables, discussed in the *Capsule's Cache* section.